 This week marks the first anniversary of the violent storm that flooded downtown Millburn, knocked down trees and left many throughout New Jersey without power, in some cases, for as long as a week.

 During and after the storm, Millburn Patch reported on the damage that swept through the town.
-Although Hurricane Irene was downgraded to a tropical storm as it passed through New Jersey, it still left Millburn picking up the pieces for weeks.
+Although Hurricane Irene was as it passed through New Jersey, it still left Millburn picking up the pieces for weeks.